 Daniel Pearl Fellow | Host: 60 Minutes

 A news anchor and correspondent for Jordan TV’s daily English news program, Farah Ajlouni was raised in France, Chile and Italy as an ambassador’s daughter but went against her family’s wishes to become a journalist.
-She has reported on issues ranging from women’s rights to the Syrian refugee crisis, from ISIS on the border regions to farmers facing irrigation problems.
+She has reported on issues ranging from the Syrian refugee crisis to farmers facing irrigation problems.

 Read: 60 Minutes